-The Dynamics section of the module controls the compressor and expander or gate on channels and groups, and the compressor on main outputs.
+The Dynamics controls adjust the compressor and expander or gate on channels and groups, and the compressor on main outputs.

 As console processing is not pooled, dynamics can be assigned to every path, without fear of running out.

-Once a channel has been selected by pressing it's Assign button (A or B), it's dynamics can be adjusted using the following controls.
+Once a channel has been selected by pressing its Assign button (A or B), its dynamics can be adjusted using the following controls.